grailbio/reflow/README.md

 incremental computation features.
 On AWS, Reflow implements a cache based on S3 and DynamoDB.
-A new S3-based cache is provisioned by `reflow setup-s3-repository` and `reflow setup-dynamodb-assoc`, each of which take one argument naming the S3 bucket and DynamoDB table name to be used, respectively.
+A new S3-based cache is provisioned by `reflow setup-s3-repository` and `reflow setup-dynamodb-assoc`, each of which takes one argument naming the S3 bucket and DynamoDB table name to be used, respectively.
 The S3 bucket is used to store file objects while the DynamoDB table is used to store associations between logically named computations and their concrete output.
 Note